-Trigeminal neuralgia involves extreme pain in the face caused by damage or inflammation to the trigeminal nerve or the fifth cranial nerve.
-There are three branches to the trigeminal nerve, any one of which can be affected.
-The trigeminal nerve breaks off into an ophthalmic nerve, which innervates sensation around the eye, the maxillary nerve, which innervates sensation around the cheek and maxillary area, and the mandibular nerve, which regulates sensation of the lower jaw area.
-In cases of traumatic trigeminal nerve injury, any one of the branches can be affected but the pain is usually on one side of the face.
+Trigeminal neuralgia is characterized by excruciating facial pain resulting from damage or inflammation to the trigeminal nerve, also known as the fifth cranial nerve.
+This nerve branches into three parts: the ophthalmic nerve, responsible for sensation around the eye; the maxillary nerve, governing sensation in the cheek and maxillary region; and the mandibular nerve, controlling sensation in the lower jaw area.
+Traumatic injury to the trigeminal nerve can affect any of these branches, typically causing pain on one side of the face.

-Recent ResearchA recent medical study on post-traumatic trigeminal neuralgia showed that up to forty percent of cases of the disease are secondary to trauma.
-During treatment using the various treatment methods discussed above, almost half of all patients experienced a reasonable reduction in pain at about six months post-injury.
-Slightly more than half of all patients were able to feel better after a year following their injury.
-Younger patients seemed to recover better and faster with people over the age of sixty years having the most trouble with ongoing pain after a year post-injury.
+Recent medical studies on post-traumatic trigeminal neuralgia have indicated that up to forty percent of cases of the condition result from trauma.
+Treatment with various methods discussed earlier has shown that nearly half of all patients experience a substantial reduction in pain around six months post-injury.
+Slightly more than half of all patients report improvements after one year following the injury.
+Younger patients tend to recover more swiftly, while individuals over sixty years of age often face ongoing pain after a year post-injury.